oliverfoster/adapt-animate/README.md

 #### 4. alterationSelector

+Description: Specifies classes/attributes/content to change in toSelector elements
-This expression is contextSubstituted before it is evaluated  (see below)
+Note: This expression is contextSubstituted before it is evaluated  (see below)

 [']contextSubsitutedEmmetSelector[']